omgmog/install-all-firefox/README.markdown

-### Update: 02/12/11
+### Update: 05/12/11
-- Added steps to download latest Firefox Aurora nightly to installer, Aurora is selected as part of the default installs
+- Added sha512 check to Aurora, using checksums available on Mozilla FTP

 ## TODO
 - Add ability to specify additional versions